FAQs

 10. You give away so much info on your website, aren’t you afraid advisors won’t then reach out to you?

-There is endless content online on how to manage wealth.
-Yet your clients turn to you as they understand and appreciate the value of working with a trusted expert, as opposed to trying to “Do-It-Yourself”.
-Advisors that want and expect the best for their practice, reach out to me for a one-on-one engagement.
+As a comparison, there is endless content online on how to manage wealth.
+Yet, your clients turn to you as they understand and appreciate the value of working with a trusted expert, as opposed to trying to “Do-It-Yourself”.

 Solution?
 Pick a particular outfit from the onset, and stick to it!
 Hence, the black polo.